[Three.js] Scene, Renderer, Camera

 arm.position.y = shoulder.position.y + Math.cos(time) * armLength;

-// With the Scene Graph, we can simply rotate it
+// With Scene Graph, you simply rotate

 shoulder.add(arm);